NHS Property Services: Creation and purpose

+BMA legal case

-In 2020 a legal case was brought by the British Medical Association which argued the fees it demanded were unlawful.
-The dispute over rent and service charges incurred by GPs who occupy PropCo-owned property affects more than 800 GP practices.
-The full trial for the BMA’s case and NHS Property Services’s counterclaim is scheduled for March 2022.
+In 2020 a legal case was brought by the British Medical Association which argued the fees NHS Property Services demanded were unlawful.
+The dispute over rent and service charges incurred by GPs who occupy PropCo-owned property affected more than 800 GP practices.
+In February 2021, NHS PSL countersued over unpaid fees.
+The full trial for the BMA’s case and NHS Property Services’s counterclaim was scheduled for March 2022.
+In the judgement released in June 2022, it was determined the practices contesting the case did owe fees but the details were to be later determined by the court to the extent that amounts and terms were still disputed by the parties to the case.
+In an out of court settlement, the BMA and NHS PSL agreed significant reductions in outstanding fees for those practices party to the cases.

+Commercial information

 In 2021 it was reported that it had agreed tenancy details with 97% of the providers who used its buildings and that the organisations debts had been reduced from more than £700 million in 2019 to less than £500 million.
 Martin Steele, the chief executive, said a court judgment on the charging mechanisms would be “good news because at least everyone will be clear on the position”.